rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/safe-early-action-catalog-v1.md

 In short:

-> this is the first usable action shelf for Auto Repair.
+> this is the first usable action shelf for Auto Repair

 ---